Buezw/HFT-Research/README.md

-Here’s a clean, English **README.md** you can drop into the repo.

----

 # 📈 HFTSim – High-Frequency Trading Simulator

 HFTSim is a compact, extensible **high-frequency trading (HFT) simulation stack** for research and demos.